-Photography I #630
+#630 Photography I

-one unit, one year This course covers the technical aspects and aesthetic principles of black and white photography while accentuating elements of composition, value, line, and pattern.
+This course covers the technical aspects and aesthetic principles of black and white photography while accentuating elements of composition, value, line, and pattern.
 The class details how to use a manual camera, process film, make photographic prints in the darkroom, and create digital images.
 Increased aesthetic awareness of the visual qualities in nature, works of art, events, and objects within the environment are emphasized.
 Students work toward a final portfolio that reflects their ability to sustain a concept, and clearly communicate through visual language.
 Class consists of lab time, class lectures, critiques, and field trips.
 A 35mm camera with manual capability is highly recommended.